SintraCascaisSesimbra.com

 The Torre de Belém

-You could take public transport for this journey, but it is often easier and more convenient to go by Uber or Bolt.
-The journey will typically cost between €25-€35 for up to four people, but the exact fare will depend on demand.
-Fares are dynamic and can increase significantly during rush hour, periods of high demand, or late at night.
-In Lisbon Airport, there is a special area for the ride-hailing apps to pick up passengers, which is located in the short-stay car park attached to the arrivals hall.
+Public transport is possible, but Uber or Bolt is often the easier choice.
+The journey costs between €25 and €35 for up to four people, though the exact fare depends on demand.
+Prices rise during rush hour, periods of high demand, and late at night.
+The designated pick-up point for ride-hailing apps is in the short-stay car park attached to the arrivals hall.

-The Uber and Bolt pick-up is on the ground level of the short-stay car park (signed as P2), just to the north of the arrivals hall.
-This is the only location for a pick-up from Uber and Bolt, and the long queue is people waiting for their drivers
+Bolt tends to offer slightly cheaper fares than Uber, though the cars and drivers are generally not as good.
+A taxi is an alternative but costs significantly more, typically €40 to €50.
+The Uber and Bolt pick-up is on the ground level of the short-stay car park (signed as P2), just north of the arrivals hall.
+This is the only pick-up location for ride-hailing apps.

 • Lisbon Airport to Cais do Sodré train station (metro, Uber or taxi)